Holidays in Havana Cuba! Best things to do in Havana by a local.

 A break while horsebackriding in Trinidad.
 The brown horse relaxing under the shady trees.

-Daytrip horseback riding
+Daytrip horseback riding.

 When other cities modernized, Trinidad simply stayed the same.